SirenityK/dotfiles/README.md

 The system I use the most is `Arch Linux`
 But I still use Debian, Alpine and VM's either with VMWare or VBox or Docker

-These dotfiles will automatically install
+These dotfiles will automatically install everything you need to have a full system with a lot of tools and configurations.
+Just like I use it.

 ## To install, make sure you don't have a .zshrc file, then run: